 My college degree is in graphic design, not mind reading (although I did minor in it).
 I can’t help you reach your goals if you don’t provide me with a solid foundation and the tools I need to do so.

-I’ve had a couple clients come in this year and just blow me away with how well prepared they were for our first meeting.
+I’ve had a couple of clients come in this year and just blow me away with how well prepared they were for our first meeting.
 In one case a brand new company came in with a concise packet outlining their vision for the brand.
 In the other case, we were working with an existing company, so they provided us a brand package right off the bat.
-I never had to ask for high resolution logos, fonts etc.
+I never had to ask for high-resolution logos, fonts, etc.

 So much time saved because the clients knew exactly what they wanted and had everything we needed to complete the project.